It’s time for another easy, plant-based meal that’s flavorful, healthy, and super delicious. Let’s do this!

 - 1/4 tsp sea salt

-- 1 Tbsp (15 ml) coconut or avocado oil (if avoiding oil, sub water)
+- 1 Tbsp coconut or avocado oil (if avoiding oil, sub water)

-- Preheat oven to 400 degrees F (204 C) and line a baking sheet with parchment paper.
+- Preheat oven to 400 degrees F (204 C) and line a baking sheet with parchment paper (or more baking sheets if increasing batch size).
 Add cauliflower and season with oil (or water), curry powder, and sea salt.

 - Toss to combine and bake for 15-20 minutes or until golden brown and slightly crispy on the edges.
 Set aside.